xalaida/super-mario-js-clone/README.md

 - add animations distance support and use distance step as arg for frameRate (instead of hardcoded fps)
 - move all level load declarations and sprite declarations into JSON
 - fix mario physics
+- double check all config parameters usage & core parameters should be placed inside the engine
+- think about replacing all promises with async / await calls
+- use object/array destruction with json spec parsing

 NEXT STEPS (features):
 - enemies